kubernetes/community/contributors/devel/pull-requests.md

 The end-to-end tests will post the status results to the PR.
 If an e2e test fails, `k8s-ci-robot` will comment on the PR with the test history and the comment-command to re-run that test.  e.g.

->
-The magic incantation to run this job again is @k8s-bot unit test this.
+> The magic incantation to run this job again is @k8s-bot unit test this.
 Please help us cut down flakes by linking to an open flake issue when you hit one in your PR.

-## How Final Merging Works

-Either the [on call contributor](on-call-rotations.md) will manage the merge queue manually, or the [GitHub "munger"](https://github.com/kubernetes/test-infra/tree/master/mungegithub) submit-queue plugin will manage the merge queue automatically.

-Here are the requirements the submit-queue checks automatically before it will merge your PR:

-* Author has signed the CLA ("cla: yes" label added to PR)
-* No changes made since last `lgtm` label applied
-* k8s-bot reported that the GCE E2E build and test steps passed (Jenkins unit/integration, Jenkins e2e)
-* On call contributor has applied the `ok-to-merge` label manually, unless you are on the [whitelist](https://github.com/kubernetes/contrib/blob/master/mungegithub/whitelist.txt) ??: this link seems to be broken

 # Why was my PR closed?

 Pull requests that are purely support questions will be closed and redirected to [Stack Overflow](http://stackoverflow.com/questions/tagged/kubernetes).
 We do this to consolidate questions into a single channel, improve efficiency in responding to requests, and make FAQs easier to find.

-Pull requests older than 2 weeks will be closed.
+Pull requests older than 90 days will be closed.
 Exceptions can be made for PRs that have active review comments, or that are awaiting other dependent PRs.
 Closed pull requests are easy to recreate, and little work is lost by closing a pull request that subsequently needs to be reopened.
 We want to limit the total number of PRs in flight to:
 * Maintain a clean project
 * Remove old PRs that would be difficult to rebase as the underlying code has changed over time
 * Encourage code velocity